Abner-NM/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8. Script 8: 8-James_Bond - sets the permission to the file hello as follows: owner: no permission at all; Group: no permission at all; and Other users: all the permissions
 9. Script 9: 9-John_Doe - script that sets the mode of the file hello to this: -rwxr-x-wx
 10. Script 10: 10-mirror_permissions - sets the mode of the file hello the same as olleh’s mode
+11. Script 11: 11-directories_permissions - dds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+Regular files should not be changed.